ripplingsnake/Nobara-SteamOS-For-ROG-Ally/INSTALL INSTRUCTIONS.md

 Fan controls-
 Again open Nobara Package Manager search for asusctl, there will be two options- Ausctl and rog gui, select both and install.
 ROG will now be availible in your applications.
 Now reboot the Ally to allow the changes to be made.
-DO NOT use max tdp watts when unplugged as you will get major stutters as the battrey wont keep up with power demand!

-  SET YOUR FAN CURVES TO COOL YOUR SYSTEM IF YOU PLAN ON USING MAX TDP

 #######################################################################